 {% include "partial/sidebar.html" with current_article_id=article.Id %}

-Inpartial/sidebar.htmlIn the file, you can use it directly.current_article_idThis variable:
+Inpartial/sidebar.htmlIn the file, you can use it directly:current_article_idThis variable has been introduced:

 {# partial/sidebar.html 文件中 #}